rchui/2018.05.15.SB.recap/README.md

 If you don't know what you're doing, follow along with the instructions.

+If you just want to see where this all leads without installing anything skip to the bottom.

 ### Checking for Git
 Your computer should already have git installed.
 If you have a Mac press: